Are drywall cracks serious?

 When you are patching drywall cracks, you can make the repairs with paintable caulk instead of patching compound.
 A water-washable caulk can be applied directly to the crack with your finger.
 After any excess is wiped away, it will take about 30 minutes for the caulk to set.

 Will paint fill hairline cracks?

 When patching hairline cracks around doors and windows, you might be tempted to fill in the crack with paint.
 This won’t work.
 Several other materials can be used to repair drywall cracks.
 One common repair method is to cover the crack with paper, fiberglass, or mesh tape and a flexible joint compound.
 Also effective is using the spackling compound for really fine cracks, although some people use spackling paste, the paste is not as effective.
 Paintable caulk is the simplest to use and can be spread into the crack with your finger or a putty knife.

 Drywall crack repair near me

 Often cracks in your drywall are not harmful, and such cracks generally just require some cosmetic repairs you can do yourself.
 However, if you take the time to measure them, especially really jagged cracks, and discover they are more than 1/4-inch wide, it might be time to call in a professional to look at the crack.
 Such cracks may be the result of structural damage in your home, including foundation damage.
-If serious damage is discovered and you need drywall crack repair in Burleson and Fort Worth, TX, look to the experts at Solid Rock Foundation Repair.
+If serious damage is discovered and you need drywall crack repair in Dallas-Fort Worth Area, TX, look to the experts at Solid Rock Foundation Repair.
 With years of experience behind them, our technicians are quickly able to diagnose the problem and provide you with the right solutions that will ensure the job is done right.
 You can find out more about how we can help by calling 817-400-7625.